hapax/hapax.github.io/assets/teaching.md

 	approximately constant), show that the area of rolling sand above our patch changes by $\Delta A = -vw\kappa\Delta t$.

-3. Given the result of Problem 1, the only way to change $h$ is for the size of the rolling layer to change.
+3. Given the result of Problem 1, the only way to change $H$ is for the size of the rolling layer to change.
 	Show that $h$ is related to the total area of sand above the patch by $A = hw$.